learningsimulator/learningsimulator/joss_manuscript/paper.md

 our repository incorporates Travis CI alongside Coveralls code coverage measurement of the program's test suite.

 # State of the field

+Other simulating software either specialize in one particular mechanism [@Schultheis:2008_1]  (Harris model), [@Alonso:2012]  (Rescorla-Wagner), [@Schultheis:2008_2]  (only Rescorla-Wagner with compound stimuli), or only includes models of classical conditioning [@Harris:2010; @learnSim; @Thorwart:2009] (where the latter is not maintained), or where both the mechanism (Q-learning) and environment (maze) are hard-wired [https://www.mladdict.com/q-learning-simulator].

+The present simulator includes several mechanisms of AL in a common program environment.
+Because of this, it further facilitates direct comparison of the mechanisms included and allows the generation of meaningful experiment designs and discrimination tasks.

 <!---